GuccioGucci/yoke/README.md

 Given it's a `bash` script, it should be supported in most Unix-like OS.
 Most of development is done on MacOs, while automatic tests are run on Linux (Ubuntu and CentOS).
 On Windows, you'd probably only need a bash prompt such as [Git bash](https://gitforwindows.org/), [Cygwin](https://www.cygwin.com/) or similar (we succesfully tested on Windows 10 with `Git bash`, `aws` and `jq` - no extra `coreutils` and `curl` required).
 Anyway downloaded binaries are OS specific (eg: `gucci` is available for Windows starting from version `1.5.x`, 64-bit only at the moment).

-## Archive, install script
+## Archive: install script

-Starting from version `2.2`, we added an `install.sh` script, eg:
+Starting from version `2.2`, we added an `install.sh` script.
+Please, pick desired `yoke` distribution from [Releases](https://github.com/GuccioGucci/yoke/releases) page.

+Here's how to install it (this will download and extract distribution archive, under `yoke` folder):

 ```
 curl -L -s https://github.com/GuccioGucci/yoke/releases/download/2.2/install.sh | bash
 ```

-This will download and extract distribution archive, under `yoke` folder.
-You can the execute it with
+You can then execute it with:

 ```
 ./yoke/yoke --version